epfahl/logos/README.md

 design considerations, the library is broken into modules that reflect the different implementation concerns, including unification, a purely functional core reminiscent of microKanren, and a collection of macros that make up the main user interface.
 It is hoped that `Logos` can be applied, adapted, and grown with relative ease.
-Documentation for each of the modules, functions, and macros is extensive, and includes many usage examples, as well as notes on specific design choices and possible areas for future improvement (**WIP note: This is not yet true, but it will be!**).

 ## A sample of references that influenced this work